 3) Doors & Windows

-During the spring and summer months, do you open the windows or screen doors to let a breeze into your house?
+Do you open your doors and windows on a breezy spring or summer day?
 If we had to guess, the open doors and windows are located on the east and west sides of your house.
 Typically, the wind blows in a west-to-east direction.

-Ultimately, the placement of this ventilation system depends on the building’s purpose and location.
-The way the wind blows will determine which doors and windows you’ll want to open for the best air movement.
+Ultimately, the placement of doors and windows depends on the pole barn type and location.
+The wind direction will determine which doors and windows you’ll want to open for the best air movement.
 We also recommend even distribution of these post-frame building features for the best results.

 4) Mechanical Ventilation

-The building features listed above are great examples of natural (also known as passive) ventilation.
+The post-frame building features listed above are great examples of natural (also known as passive) ventilation.
 In some cases, natural ventilation may not be enough.
 For example:

-Big Ass Fans: Yes, you read their brand name right.
+Big Ass Fans: Yes, you read their company name right.
 Their high-volume, low-speed (HVLS) airflow approach is key to making your pole barn more comfortable and energy-efficient.
 By installing their ceiling fans, you can save up to 30% in energy costs and feel a 10ºF temperature difference.

 Humongous Fan: This company also offers HVLS fans with performance-engineered blades.
-There are numerous “application types, product variants accessories, and customization options.”
+There are numerous “application types, product variants, accessories, and customization options.”
 Similar to Big Ass Fans, their ceiling fans offer year-round energy savings.

 How Will You Ventilate Your Pole Barn?